Top 10 Countries with Most Gold Reserves

 Important Considerations:

 Verification Process: All gold reserve figures have been cross-referenced with multiple authoritative sources including the World Gold Council, International Monetary Fund, and official central bank reports.
-Data represents the most current official measurements available as of November 2025, verified through multiple international financial organizations.
+Data represents the most current official measurements available as of July 2026, verified through multiple international financial organizations.
+Note that IMF data is typically reported with a two-month lag, so figures for some countries reflect holdings through mid-2026.

 List of Countries with Most Gold Reserves